msft-mirror-aosp/platform.external.pigweed/pw_bluetooth_sapphire/host/README.md

                 @time
 lease_provider:
     token
+    leases:
         // Child node for each Lease, for example:
         AclDataChannel:
 name
 ```